CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Redstone_Furnace.md

 ## Add Recipe

-The following script will add a recipe that will output a Gold Ingot by smelting an Iron Ingot, creating 2 EXP and consuming 500 RF.
+The following script will add a recipe that will output a Gold Ingot by Smelting an Iron Ingot, creating 2 EXP and consuming 500 RF.

 ```zenscript
 // <recipetype:thermal:furnace>.addRecipe(String name, IItemStack output, IIngredient ingredient, float experience, int energy);